TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

-DONE Fine tune spacings
-DONE Add headline images
-DONE Add in graphics
-DONE Fix body top padding issue
-DONE Create nice looking signup confirmation email w/ bcc
-* Set up welcome page for students post-signup... or just have a query string.
+* Set up welcome page for students post-signup... or just have a query string for GA to hook onto.
 * Add content_for titles to the lesson pages
-* update curriculum viewing restrictions for not-signed-in users
-* Once all peripheral flows are figured out, update home page more signup-oriented
 * Link GA goal to that page.
-* Figure out the status of the collaboration arc -- should links be removed from projects until critical mass has been achieved to ensure focus?
 * Create Sitemap for SEO and submit to Google and Bing
 * Look into Rich Snippets for content
+* Build "next"-style buttons next to the headers on the courses page

 Bugs and Miscellanea
 * Refactor to Remove all legacy splash stuff (mailers, views, controller actions, routes...)